 - 21. Bathe in a hot geothermal river in Reykjadalur

-- 22. Go for a soak in the Blue Lagoon
+- 22. Celebrate the Anticipated Reopening of Iceland’s Blue Lagoon

 - 23. Visit a spectacular lava cave!